pcubillos/bibmanager/docs/ads.rst

 **Description**

-This command enables ADS querries.
+This command enables ADS queries.
 The query syntax is identical to a query in the new ADS's one-box search engine: https://ui.adsabs.harvard.edu.
 Here there is a detailed documentations for ADS searches: